- College Code:

-Description: Students will participate in on-the-job training using the apprenticeship training standards for the Basic Level of their respective trade.
-The student will apply the skills taught in the in-school portion of the program and will demonstrate effective work habits, time management and organizational skills.
+Description: The student will participate in on-the-job training using the apprenticeship training standards for the basic level of their respective trade.
+Also, the student will apply the skills taught in the in-school portion of the program and demonstrate effective work habits, time management and organizational skills at the work placement.

 Program Advisory CommitteesThe College appoints Program Advisory Committee members for diploma, degree, certificate and apprenticeship programs.
 Committees are composed of employers, practitioners and recent program graduates.
 College representatives (students, faculty, and administrators) are resource persons.
 Each committee advises the Board on the development of new programs, the monitoring of existing programs and community acceptance of programs.

 For a list of the current members, please visit our Program Advisory Committees.

 Apply NowTo apply for this program, please contact 519-824-9390, ext.
 5484 or 519-885-0300, ext.
 5484 or email@example.com.

 Apprenticeship RegistrationBefore registering as an apprenticeship you must: